Leggi questo articolo in Italiano Italiano

 Finally the Fill or Kill.
 We take the Immediate or Cancel and merge it with the All or None and we have the Fill or Kill.
 This is an order that requires a reduced time interval to be completed, combined with the condition of filling the entire quantity.

+We could go on but this is not really the case, there is already so much to understand and memorise.
 This article can be of support whenever there is some confusion to dispel, especially for those new to the world of trading.
+We repeat that the various platforms not infrequently adopt slightly different names; the substance, however, does not change.

 The journey has just begun: if you wish, check out all our articles on the basics of trading and continue with the next levels.